What is Social Engineering?

 They know how to use open-ended questions to continue the conversation with his/her interviewee.

-Attackers who have advanced skills in social engineering use pretexting to persuade their targets to do certain actions to gain access to an organisation and exploit its structural flaws.
+Attackers who have advanced skills in social engineering use pretexting to persuade their targets to do certain actions to gain access to an organization and exploit its structural flaws.

 The attacker creates a credible story, leaving little or no room for doubt for his target.